Rucete ✏ SAT Chemistry In a Nutshell

 The Bohr Model and Atomic Structure

-Atomic number = number of protons; Mass number = protons + neutrons.
+- Atomic number = protons; Mass number = protons + neutrons.

 Valence Electrons and Lewis Structures